pktmasseta/pktmasseta.github.io/_house/first.md

 ### First Rear

-Served by Gill Grilling, dinner is served five nights a week in first rear.
+Served by our professional caterers, dinner is served five nights a week in first rear.
 After a long day of classes on campus, dinner is always a great time for brothers to gather and talk about the day's events.
 Come see the new polyurethane coating on the floor!

 Often, after dinner the room serves as a place for studying.
 We invite friends over to churn through problem sets and prep for exams.